 Dull skin is really easy to spot.
 If you are looking at the mirror and you appear tired with dark circles under your eyes and flaky spots, then your skin’s dull and probably dehydrated.
 Luckily, this is treated easily; all you need is some beauty sleep and you should be good as new.
 Getting some extra shuteye should take care of these signs.

 Also, exfoliation is an approved method for brightening up your dehydrated complexion.
-Just remember the last section where we mentioned increased sensitivity, and use a gentle and natural exfoliate to eliminate flakes and dead skin.
-Also, you can use eye cream for dark circles, to reduce their visibility to some degree.
+Just remember the last section where we mentioned increased sensitivity, and use a gentle and natural exfoliation to eliminate flakes and dead skin.
+You can use an eye cream for dark circles, to reduce their visibility to some degree.

-Unfortunately, you are going to end up with dry skin eventually, as dehydration becomes more and more frequent as you age.
-Due to old age, our skin produces less oil and our dead skin cells do not shed as frequently as when we are young and in our prime.
-So, you will have to adjust your treatment as the years go by in order to retain your youthful appearance and hold on to it for a bit longer.
+Unfortunately, you are going to end up with dry skin eventually, because dehydration becomes more and more frequent as you age.
+Due to old age, our skin produces less oil and our dead skin cells do not shed as frequently as when were younger.
+So you will have to adjust your treatment as the years go by in order to retain your youthful appearance and hold on to it for a bit longer.

 As you can see, dehydration can be easily treated but it should be treated with caution and patience.
 It isn’t necessarily a serious problem but, by ignoring it or by treating it with the wrong products, you are likely to make things even worse.

-Make sure you protect your skin from external factors that can cause dryness, make sure you are getting enough rest and that you have normal intake of water on daily basis and, basically, by following these simple tips, you fight skin dehydration and significantly reduce the chances of dry skin (unless your skin is naturally dry and produces less oil in general).
+Make sure you protect your skin from external factors that can cause dryness, that you are getting enough rest and that you have a normal intake of water on daily basis.
+By following these simple tips, you fight skin dehydration and significantly reduce the chances of dry skin (unless your skin is naturally dry and produces less oil in general).